-12 LONG TERM SICKNESS ABSENCE AND ILL HEALTH DISMISSAL
+12. LONG TERM SICKNESS ABSENCE AND ILL HEALTH DISMISSAL

-- 12.1 Consecutive medical certificates are needed to cover the full period of long term absence and the employee must contact their line manager each time a new medical certificate is obtained. - The underlying principle in the management of long term absence is to balance the service needs against the circumstances of the employee concerned.
+- 12.1 Consecutive medical certificates are needed to cover the full period of long term absence and the employee must contact their line manager each time a new medical certificate is obtained. - 12.2 The underlying principle in the management of long term absence is to balance the service needs against the circumstances of the employee concerned.
 Each case will be assessed individually.
 HR will work in close partnership with the employee's line manager. - 12.3 HR may, as appropriate, arrange a mutually convenient time to visit the employee at home to discuss their well-being and the circumstances relating to their sickness absence.
-The visit may include gaining written consent to obtain medical information.

-- The line manager or nominee will also maintain regular contact with the employee, ideally at least every two weeks to prevent the employee feeling isolated, ensure their welfare needs are being met and to keep them updated with any developments at work which may affect them.
+The visit may include gaining written consent to obtain medical information. - The line manager or nominee will also maintain regular contact with the employee, ideally at least every two weeks to prevent the employee feeling isolated, ensure their welfare needs are being met and keep them updated with any developments at work which may affect them.
 Contact may be by telephone, letter or home visits. - 12.5 A meeting either at home or at work, must be arranged with the employee at a time to suit them.
-They can have friends, family, colleagues or their Trade Union representative present and will be advised of this when making any arrangements. - 12.6 An Occupational Health referral is needed in the majority of cases of long-term absence.
-This should occur at the earliest practical opportunity in order to gain a speedy and useful response. - 12.7 The Occupational Health Advisor may seek further medical advice on the nature of the employee's illness, whether and when the employee is likely to be able to return, whether they are likely to be able to return full-time or part-time for a while, or whether they will need alternative work. - When the employee returns to work a Return to Work Meeting must be held and a Self-Certification/Return to Work form completed. - An employee recovering from long-term sick leave must be properly monitored and managed by the line manager.
-Where a temporary reduction in working hours is arranged the difference in hours between the actual hours to be worked and the contractual hours will be recorded as sick leave.
+They can have friends, family, colleagues or their Trade Union Representative present and will be advised of this when making any arrangements. - 12.6 An Occupational Health referral is needed in the majority of cases of long-term absence.
+This should occur at the earliest practical opportunity in order to gain a speedy and useful response. - 12.7 The Occupational Health Advisor may seek further medical advice on the nature of the employee's illness, whether and when the employee is likely to be able to return, whether they are likely to be able to return full-time or part-time for a while, or whether they will need alternative work. - 12.8 When the employee returns to work a Return to Work Meeting must be held and a Self-Certification/Return to Work form completed. - 12.9 An employee recovering from long-term sick leave must be properly monitored and managed by the line manager.
 Other arrangements may include temporary revision of workloads and/or refresher training. - 12.10 If, following review, permanent adjustments need to be made, all reasonable steps will be taken to accommodate the changes.
 The aim is, as far as is practical, to facilitate continued employment. - 12.11 When medical advice indicates that the employee may have become incapable of undertaking their duties, the Council's III Health Dismissal Procedure will be discussed with the employee.
 If the employee is a member of the local government pension scheme, the III health retirement process will be discussed.

-13 TERMINAL ILLNESS
+13. TERMINAL ILLNESS